deeplearning4j/deeplearning4j/eigenvector.md

 ## Principal Component Analysis (PCA)

 PCA is a tool for finding patterns in high-dimensional data such as images.
-Old-school machine-learning practitioners occasionally use PCA to preprocess data for their neural networks.
-By centering, rotating and scaling data, PCA reduces its dimensionality and can improve the neural network's convergence speed and the overall quality of results.
+Machine-learning practitioners sometimes use PCA to preprocess data for their neural networks.
+By centering, rotating and scaling data, PCA prioritizes dimensionality (allowing you to drop some low-variance dimensions) and can improve the neural network's convergence speed and the overall quality of results.

 To get to PCA, we’re going to quickly define some basic statistical ideas -- *mean, standard deviation, variance* and *covariance* -- so we can weave them together later.
 Their equations are closely related.

 *Mean* is simply the average value of all *x*'s in the set X, which is found by dividing the sum of all data points by the number of data points, *n*.

 ![Alt text](../img/mean.png)

-*Standard deviation* is "the average distance from the mean of the data set to a point."
-In the equation below, in the numerator, we have the sum of the differences between each datapoint and the mean, and in the denominator, we have the number of data points (minus one), producing the average distance.
+*Standard deviation* is the square root of the average square distance of data points to the mean.
+In the equation below, the numerator contains the sum of the differences between each datapoint and the mean, and the denominator is simply the number of data points (minus one), producing the average distance.

 ![Alt text](../img/standard_deviation.png)

 Variance is the measure of the data's spread.
-If I take a team of Dutch basketball players and measure their height, those measurements won’t have a lot of variance.
+If I take a team of [Dutch basketball players](http://www.theguardian.com/world/2015/apr/08/scientists-try-to-answer-why-dutch-people-are-so-tall) and measure their height, those measurements won’t have a lot of variance.
 They’ll all be grouped above six feet.

-But if I throw in a classroom of psychotic kindergartners as well as a few CIA spies that have been carefully selected for appearing average in every way, then the combined group’s height measurements will have a lot of variance.
+But if I throw the Dutch basketball team into a classroom of psychotic kindergartners, then the combined group’s height measurements will have a lot of variance.
 Variance is the spread, or the amount of difference that data expresses.

 Variance is simply standard deviation squared, and is often expressed as *s^2*.